Skip to main content

 Do I have to decorate my staircase?

-You won’t run out of Decoration Bricks.
+You won’t run out of Decoration Elements.

 How do I count my Monkey Credits?